Opentrons/opentrons-emulation/README.md

 ### Production Configuration

-The production configuration downloads the latest version of both `ot3-firmware` and `opentrons-modules` and adds them to your containers.
-It also copies the `entrypoint.sh` file into each container.
+The production configuration handles downloading the necessary source code and inserting it into each container's Dockerfile.
+It also builds and runs the emulator inside each container.

 ### Development Configuration

-The development configuration requires that you provide a path to both your `ot3-firmware` and `opentrons-modules` repositories.
-These will be mounted into the containers.
+The development configuration allows you to mount your source code into each of your repositories.
 It also mounts the `entrypoint.sh` file into each container.
+This allows you to have control over building and running your changes.

 #### Environment File

+You must specify an `.env` file.
+This file will configure your containers to your system.
+You will have to specify the following variables.
+See `.env` file in this repo for an example.

+`OT3_FIRMWARE_DIRECTORY`
+* Used In - Development Configuration
+* Description - Absolute path to your ot3-firmware source code
+* Example - `"${HOME}/Documents/repos/ot3-firmware"`

+`OPENTRONS_MODULES_DIRECTORY`
+* Used In - Development Configuration
+* Description - Absolute path to your opentrons-modules source code
+* Example - `"${HOME}/Documents/repos/opentrons-modules"`

+`HEATER_SHAKER_SOCKET_HOST`
+* Used In - Production Configuration
+* Description - Host to connect socket to
+* Example - `"127.0.0.1"`

+`HEATER_SHAKER_SOCKET_PORT`
+* Used In - Production Configuration
+* Description - Port to connect socket to
+* Example - `"9999"`

 ### Creating System